manassaloi/manassaloi.github.io/_posts/2020-01-17-twitter-rules.markdown

 - You are not on Twitter to change people's opinion on any subject or to make them like you.
 So don't waste time explaining your views

-- If people come and tell you, "Don't about X and not Y", "Stick to X" tell them to go fuck themselves
+- If people come and tell you, "Tweet about X and not Y", "Stick to X", gently remind them that you will tweet whatever the fuck you wan't and if they have a problem they can go and fuck themselves

 **Note:** If people disagree with these rules, just let them know that these are your rules and not theirs.
 They are free to do whatever the fuck they want